 deep in the shallow sense

 Soon you'll encounter a great spring.
 It reminded me of See Spring & Parsnip Spring because it cuts a cool trench down to the main creek.
 There's a small cascade, but nothing to write home about.
 The tagged route crosses the creek repeatedly.
-I imagine if it wasn't marked you'd spend a full day figuring out the best route.
+I imagine if it weren't marked, you'd spend a full day figuring out the best route.
 Did I mention the setting is right out of a storybook!
 No kidding.
 The pines are huge.
 The bug factor was perfect.
-Yes you read that right.
+Yes, you read that right.
 Perfect, I told you it was out of a storybook.
 The flying bugs were hovering in the pine-filtered sunrays.
-And no they weren't nagging on your side, just out enjoying the spring sun!
-The creek was flowing, the sun was warm and the breeze was pushing winter out the door I tell ya!
+And no, they weren't nagging on your side, just out enjoying the spring sun!
+The creek was flowing, the sun was warm, and the breeze was pushing winter out the door, I tell ya!
 It was awesome; I swear you could bottle it up and sell the atmosphere on eBay!

 I continued on in search of the Deep Pools.
 A few stretches raised my adrenalin.
-First there was a three-foot cascade but I didn't think the ten-inch deep pool qualified.
+First, there was a three-foot cascade, but I didn't think the ten-inch deep pool qualified.
 Next came a swerve in the canyon.
 A wall appeared to start carving into the canyon.
-Fifty yards later it petered out.
+Fifty yards later, it petered out.
 Another cascade got me wide-eyed once again.
 The pool was "deeper"!
-Though by an inch or two at most it could barely be called a pool for anybody over three years old.
-Hey, at least this one was wider then three feet...he he.
+Though by an inch or two at most, it could barely be called a pool for anybody over three years old.
+Hey, at least this one was wider than three feet... hehe.

-The going gets more obstructed a couple miles in but still nothing bad.
-The creek dried up and so did my hopes of encountering any notable Deep Pools.
-The terrain gets steep so it did add a new spark of sorts.
-Working up I didn't have a map or a clue if this was going to be a loop or an out-n-back hike.
-Three hours into the hike I was determined to make it LOOP!
+The going gets more obstructed a couple of miles in, but still nothing bad.
+The creek dried up, and so did my hopes of encountering any notable Deep Pools.
+The terrain gets steep, so it did add a new spark of sorts.
+Working up, I didn't have a map or a clue if this would be a loop or an out-n-back hike.
+Three hours into the hike, I was determined to make it LOOP!
 So I kept telling myself I could hear highway traffic in the distance.
-The canyon started getting real steep.
-I began thinking I'd encounter a wall so concern set in.
-In the distance I could make out a thin but tall waterfall (tall compared to anything else this canyon was dishing up).
+The canyon started getting really steep.
+I began thinking I'd encounter a wall, so concern set in.
+In the distance, I could make out a thin but tall waterfall (tall compared to anything else this canyon was dishing up).
 I wasn't sure if I should be excited or if this was my imaginary wall.

 I guess the best way to put it is... it turned out.
-It wasn't a wall, it was negotiable on the side and it was a pool.
+It wasn't a wall, it was negotiable on the side, and it was a pool.
 Deep?
-Well it was probably six feet deep.
+Well, it was probably six feet deep.
 Wide?
 Maybe 3x6?
 By Poncho Doll standards this was a tub, not a pool by any means.
 Our hero Doll would never write this one up though.
 There's a huge tree trunk dunked in the tub.
-If it wasn't for that it would be one cool tub... with the 12-15 foot trickle waterfall and the canyon views.
+If it weren't for that, it would be one cool tub... with the 12-15 foot trickle waterfall and the canyon views.

 Note: I didn't spend much time figuring out the distance on this loop.
-It's 5 at the least but may be more like 7.
-It only took me 3.5 hours at a moderate pace so it couldn't be much more then 5 with all the off trail distance.
-Looking at the map it'd be easy to cut the loop even shorter by cutting out the level draw to Parsnip.
+It's 5 at the least but maybe more like 7.
+It only took me 3.5 hours at a moderate pace, so that it couldn't be much more than 5 with all the off-trail distance.
+Looking at the map, it'd be easy to cut the loop even shorter by cutting out the level draw to Parsnip.
 Just some thoughts